geigev/docker-turn/README.md

-This is a lightweight Stun/Turn server based on the COTURN project.
+This is a lightweight Stun/Turn server based on the [COTURN](https://github.com/coturn/coturn) project.
-It uses alpine as its base image and the coturn package from alpines testing branch -- this should be updated when the coturn package is released into the main branch.
+It uses alpine as its base image and the coturn package from alpine's testing repo -- this should be updated when the coturn package is released into the main repo.

 If you would like to test the file only locally, remove network_mode = "host" from the docker-compose.yml file.